wesavetheworld/minero/README.md

 All the pieces are hosted for free and the sources are public.

-Minero is a proof-of-concept and is the result of a self-hatred fuelled narcotics induced 48hs-straight coding extravaganza held during a rainy weekend in Buenos Aires.
+Minero is a proof-of-concept and is the result of a self-hatred fuelled narcotics-induced 48hs-straight coding extravaganza held during a rainy weekend in Buenos Aires.
 Don’t expect this code to be rock solid.

 If you happen to find any bugs, or if you think I might be breaking some ToS, reach me out [@juancazala](https://twitter.com/juancazala).